 Severe space weather-induced Geomagnetic Disturbances (GMDs) can last anywhere from minutes to days.
 Depending on the magnitude and duration of the GIC and the design and condition of transformers, especially the critical Extra High Voltage (EHV) transformers, voltage instabilities and transformer damage or degradation can occur.
 Extra High Voltage (EHV) transformers can be especially vulnerable to damage or degradation from such unplanned, transient currents.

-COVID-19’s historic and continuing tragic cost in lives, health and societal well-being represents the first near-Black Sky-class pandemic event in modern times.
-A similar pandemic with a higher morbidity, could lead to a global, complex catastrophe, associated with large scale infrastructure disruption, and the potential for unprecedented risk to societal continuity.
-Risk to the fragile […]
+COVID-19's historic and continuing, tragic cost in lives, health and societal well-being represents the first near-Black Sky-class pandemic event in modern times.
+The unprecedented, global disruption highlighted the potential for a more severe pandemic that could become a global complex catastrophe, with large scale infrastructure disruption...